ElusAegis/Enclave-PSSC/discussion-topics.md

 We might consider encrypting the data with the Ethereum Public Key to protect it further against replay attacks

+### Multithreading Enclave

+If we multithread we would be able to make the enclave wait and then pick up from the check point that we have specified.
+But this increases the complexity of the implemintation.
+Alternitively, we can just have a signle thread and code implemintation for checkpoints.

+### How do we wait for Oracle data?

+Encalves are a state machine, meaning we have no option to check the status unless we trust host.
+But we do not want to do so.

+Additionally, how do we decide if all active Oracles have answered the challenge, rather then the time was dspead up ond only Host controlled Oracles answered it

 ## Constraints

 ### Signatures in Ethereum